Expand To Show Full Article

 • Sunshine Seasons: Quick-service dining right in The Land Pavilion featuring American fare.
 Some dining plans are accepted and this restaurant is open for breakfast, lunch and dinner.
 Click here to see the menu at Sunshine Seasons.

-In this amazing water themed pavilion, it’s all about the living seas in The Seas with Nemo and Friends.
+In this amazing water themed pavilion, it’s all about the living seas in The Seas Pavilion.
 If your kids loved the Nemo movies then they will really enjoy this attraction.

 The Seas with Nemo & Friends Attraction